Waiheke Beaches and Bays

 Hekerua Bay

-Hekerua Bay is a little hidden beach near by sandy bay that is only accessed by foot or via boat, at high tide you can see all the seafloor due…
+Hekerua Bay is a little hidden beach in Oneroa.
+The bay is only accessible by foot or via boat.
+During high tide from the higher cliffs the rocks and seafloor…

 Sandy Bay